sylverpyro/steamdeck-setups/steam-deck-ludusavi-cloud-saves.md

 ```

 # Get the latest rclone
+Ludusavi does not ship an rclone clinet so if we want 'cloud' support we need to provide one.

 rclone unfortunaltely has chosen to not release a flatpak as 'there are no security advantages' over the portable install of the client
 * https://forum.rclone.org/t/flatpak-support/25207
-So we have to install it manually

 ```
+# Make sure there's a bin directory
 test -d ~/bin || mkdir ~/bin
+# Pull the latest rclone
 cd ~/tmp
 wget https://downloads.rclone.org/rclone-current-linux-amd64.zip
+# Extract it
 unzip rclone-current-linux-amd64.zip
+# Copy it into bin (force in case this is an update)
-cp rclone-*-linux-amd64/rclone ~/bin
+cp --force rclone-*-linux-amd64/rclone ~/bin
+# Remove the tmp files
 rm --recursive rclone-*-linux-amd64*
 ```